saltyshiomix/create-nextron-app/README.md

   </a>
 </p>

-Create Electron + Next.js apps in one command ⚡
+Create nextron (NEXT.js + Electron) apps in one command ⚡

 ## Usage